 Whether you prefer a simple non-mechanical keyboard that nails the essentials or a full-fat mechanical option that brings all of the best features too, you're sure to find something that appeals within our top recommendations.
 We've tried to ensure that each of the twelve options here are distinct, rather than variations on the same theme.
 With a bit of luck, you'll find some great new brands and keyboards here that you may not have even heard of, let alone considered.

 We've also collected Frequently Asked Questions at the bottom of the page, like what kinds there are, the differences between mechanical and not and why some keyboards look funny.

 Why take my word for it?

 I've exhaustively tested each of the keyboards on this list - and many more that didn't make the cut.
-I've been reviewing gaming keyboards for years, from the rebirth of the mechanical keyboard almost a decade ago to the RGB-encrusted examples with unique switches and crazy features hitting the market as we continue into the halcyon days of 2021.
-It can be hard to keep up with the rapid pace of innovation in this unassuming space, so allow me to be your guide.
+I've been reviewing gaming keyboards for years, from the rebirth of the mechanical keyboard a decade ago to the RGB-encrusted examples with unique switches and crazy features hitting the market as we continue into the halcyon days of 2023.
+It can be hard to keep up with the rapid pace of innovation in this unassuming space, so let me be your guide.

 Of course, it goes without saying that while there are certainly better and worse keyboards on the market, choosing the right keyboard is also a very personal experience.
 We've tried to consider a range of viewpoints and value judgements, but my number one choice might be one you wouldn't even consider.
 Keep an open mind as you go through the selections, and feel free to chime in with your own questions or recommendations in the comments.
 We'll continue to update this article over time, and the more feedback we get, the better we can make it!